elliemcavoy/zolsha-order-online/testing.md

 <h2>Manual Testing of key aspects of the website</h2>
 I manually tested the following to make sure they worked as designed:

-<h3>Navbar & Collapsible Navbar</h3>
+<h3>Main Navbar & Secondary Navbar</h3>
 <ul>
-<li>The largescreen navbar contains the logo and then the page links visible to the right hand side.</li>
-<li>When on a smaller screen, the navbar links are moved into the collapsible navbar to the left hand side or the logo.</li>
-<li>The full logo is always visible but the font size reduces as the screen size does to ensure this is possible.</li>
+<li>The largescreen navbar contains the logo, the search bar for searching for certain menu items, the link to book a table, the link to access account links & the shopping bag link displaying the current total.
+All of the nav links have an icon & a description of their function.</li>
+<li>When on a smaller screen, the logo is placed on top of the navigation links.
+The search bar has been moved into a dropdown that is only visible when the search icon is clicked.
+The link descriptions have also been shortened to ensure they are visible & not to long to cause problems with spacing.  </li>
+<li>The secondary navbar displays the menu categories & allows users to filter the menu.
+On largescreens the secondary navbar in located underneath the main nav and is a full width row.
+The main categories are displayed & are links to the subcategories associated with each category.
+Upon clicking on each category, a further navigation dropdown appears with the subcategory links listed.</li>
+<li>On smaller screens, the secondary nav has been moved into a sidenav which is accessed by the collapsible nav link.
+The link to this is located next to the logo on smaller screens.
+Upon clicking this, a dropdown menu of all the category links appears.
+Further dropdown menus appear displaying the subcategories when each category is clicked on.
+Only one st of subcategories is displayed at a time to avoid the nav overflowing the screen size.</li>
 <img src="">
 <img src="">
 </ul>